davidz299/davidz299/README.md

 My experience:

-💳 Recently, I interned at Amazon as a Software Development Engineer Intern.
-Developed the Amazon Payments website available to global payment providers.
+🌐🛠️🤖 Recently, I interned at Amazon as a Software Development Engineer Intern, successfully building and shipping global web applications.
+Developed the Amazon Payments web application available to global payment providers.
+Also, I built multiple high-impact AI tools tailored to the workflows of engineers and consumers.

-📊🤖 Previously, Software Engineer Intern at NCR.
-Engineered performance analytics tools and data generation software for advanced AI-chatbots.
+📊🌐🛠️ Software Engineer Intern at NCR Voyix.
+Engineered performance analytics web applications/tools and data generation software.

-📊🚗 Software Developer Intern at Bastian Solutions in Louisville, KY.
-Developed data modeling and 3D visualization software for autonomous vehicles.
+📊🤖🌐 Software Developer Intern at Bastian Solutions.
+Developed data modeling web applications and 3D visualization software for robotics.
+Built metrics and monitoring systems for performance and reliability.

-🛜🌐 Software Developer Intern at Ericsson.
-Full-stack software development.
-Created numerous software tools in Python and Java used by global institutes, companies and organizations.
+🛜🌐🛠️ Software Developer Intern at Ericsson.
+Full-stack software development of global web applications and tools to enhance engineer workflows.
+Created numerous software tools in Python and Typescript used by global institutes, companies and organizations.

 👨‍💻 Check out some of my projects at [http://www.chendavidzhuang.com/](http://www.chendavidzhuang.com/)